Atlas 5 dubbed 'dial-a-rocket' for its flexibility

 Customers can have another solid added to their rocket if the satellite cargo becomes heavier than expected during construction -- a cheaper alternative than moving to a more powerful launcher such as switching from an Atlas 2AS to an Atlas 3A.

-The first Atlas 5 launch carried the Eutelsat Hot Bird 6 satellite, an Alcatel-built craft weighing 8,591 pounds at liftoff.
-Based on that size, the least powerful version of the Atlas 5 -- the 401 configuration -- was capable of delivering the direct-to-home TV broadcasting satellite into the targeted geosynchronous transfer orbit for that mission of 170 by 24,757 nautical miles at 17.57 degrees inclination.
+The first Atlas 5 launch will carry the Eutelsat Hot Bird 6 satellite, an Alcatel-built craft weighing 8,591 pounds at liftoff.
+Based on that size, the least powerful version of the Atlas 5 -- the 401 configuration -- is capable of delivering the direct-to-home TV broadcasting satellite into the targeted geosynchronous transfer orbit for this mission of 170 by 24,757 nautical miles at 17.57 degrees inclination.